 College students are trying to balance working, studying, and attending classes.

-Asynchronous learning or online learning makes it possible for students to participate in high-quality learning situations on a schedule that meets their needs.
+Asynchronous learning or online learning makes it possible for students to attend classes and participate in high-quality learning situations on a schedule that meets their needs.
 This advantage is also applicable to high school students who may be trying to balance a heavy workload too.

 The statement ‘anywhere, anytime’ applies to younger students too.

-Technology has made it possible for participants to access Learning Management Systems (LMS) from anywhere.
-Going to class can happen in cars, offices, homes, and more.
+Technology has made it possible for participants to access online classes via Learning Management Systems (LMS) from anywhere they have an internet connection.

 2. Work at your own pace.